Serena666-web/bootcamp_Serena_Wang/homework/stage05_data-storage/README.md

 - Keep project files organized and clearly named.
 ## Data Storage
 - data/raw/, data/processed/ are used by request.
-(For hw5, data is located @ notebooks/homeworknotebooks(executed)/data)
+(For hw5, I use the demo data from the lecture notebook.)
-##Cleaning Strategy
--Replacing missing value with median
--Normalized